 So the difference between the two models is the support frame.

-If you take a close look on the pictures the difference is hard to miss.
+If you take a close look at the pictures the difference is hard to miss.

-Now with the next machine we enter the hands-free product line.
+Now with the next machines, we enter the hands-free product line.

 What are the advantages?

 First of all his/your hand is never near the piston which produces the hydraulic pressure.
 Less chance to suffer an injury and also it is more convenient as the weight of the piston isn’t on your arm and wrist.

 From the client’s point of view, the machine looks extremely professional.
 No other company has any straightener with even remotely similar looks.
 These machines are bigger than the ones we’ve already discussed and also heavier.

 We have two different models from this line: